Skip to main content

 Hualien

-Coastal region showcasing indigenous Amis and Atayal cultures.
-Food history reflects fusion of indigenous, Hakka, and Han Chinese influences.
-Features bamboo rice, stone hot pots, grilled wild boar, millet wine, and Joint Aboriginal Harvest Festival (July).
+A coastal region shaped by indigenous Amis and Atayal cultures, with food that blends indigenous, Hakka, and Han Chinese cooking.
+Look for bamboo rice, stone hot pots, grilled wild boar, and millet wine, plus the Joint Aboriginal Harvest Festival each July.

 Cultural Significance:

-Hualien showcases Taiwan's Austronesian heritage (16 officially recognized Indigenous tribes).
-Traditional recipes use locally sourced mountain and sea ingredients.
-Community tourism offers immersive Indigenous storytelling and sustainable living.
+Hualien is a window into Taiwan's Austronesian heritage and its 16 officially recognized Indigenous tribes.
+Traditional recipes draw on mountain and sea ingredients gathered nearby, and community tourism here pairs Indigenous storytelling with sustainable living.

 Signature Dishes: